Article · 15 March 2021

 A good website is one of the most important investments your organisation can make, so it's important to choose the right partner to deliver it.
 This is often easier said than done: the number of providers, the multitude of ways to compare them, and the range of different technical products and configurations used can be overwhelming.
-And to build a concensus around the final decision in a multi-stakeholder environment can be a protracted, exausting process, increasing the risk of timeline overruns and missing out on important opportunities in your market.
+And to build a consensus around the final decision in a multi-stakeholder environment can be a protracted, exhausting process, increasing the risk of timeline overruns and missing out on important opportunities in your market.

 The key elements of such a tool are:

 - It must be codified, i.e. documented, to allow easy collaboration and sharing.

 - It must reduce your team's cognitive load, by breaking down the decision into smaller, manageable chunks.

 - It must be comprehensive, but not overwhelming: it should capture all the key criteria, but eliminate noise.

 - It must accommodate uncertainty and risk, as it is impossible to have perfect knowledge about your vendors.

 Based on our experience as a vendor in enterprise procurement contexts, we've developed a spreadsheet-based decision-making tool that meets the above requirements.